wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ## Get Ingested Span Logs with Spy

 Span logs capture span-specific logging information and are supported by the OpenTracing standard.
-Some Wavefront SDKs include span logs for errors by default.
-To get access to other span log information, you can customize a Wavefront SDK to include [span log information](trace_data_details.html#span-logs) or [instrument your application](tracing_instrumenting_frameworks.html).
+Some of our SDKs include span logs for errors by default.
+To get access to other span log information, you can customize an SDK to include [span log information](trace_data_details.html#span-logs) or [instrument your application](tracing_instrumenting_frameworks.html).

 {% include note.html content="Span logs are disabled by default.
 If you want to enable span logs on your cluster, contact our Customer Success team at [support@wavefront.com](mailto:support@wavefront.com)."%}